-Primary colors are the basic colours, in other words they are the first colours on the colour wheel.
-Red, Yellow and Blue are known as the primary colours and these colours cannot be mixed with any other colour.
+Primary colors are the basic colors, in other words, they are the first colors on the color wheel.
+Red, Yellow and Blue are known as the primary colors and these colors cannot be mixed with any other color.
 They are used in their original or pure form.

 Mixing of two primary colours gives secondary colours.
 For example:-

 * Red + Yellow = Orange

 So over here, Orange, Green and Violet are the secondary colors.

 Mixing of one primary color with one secondary color that lies next to each other on the color wheel gives a tertiary color.
 For example:-

 * Red + Violet = Red-Violet

 So over here, Yellow-Green, Yellow-Orange, Red-Orange, Red-Violet, Blue-Violet and Blue-Green are the tertiary colors.

 After these colors come the tint, tone, shade, and hue